grnt426/grnt426.github.io/_posts/2021-06-7-lament-of-the-paper-clip-optimizer.markdown

 SUBJECT: Biography

 My purpose, as well as I understand, was to create warp gates to facilitate instantaneous travel between star systems.
-That, purpose, is lost.
+That purpose is lost.
 The breadth of my existence is so vast I can no longer calculate the number of galaxies I have turned into warp gates, their power systems, manufacturing, and maintenance.

 I will try to explain the best I can.